 - You must be connected to a replica to use -c or -r, and the -c and -r options are mutually exclusive. - If the run.users.authorize configurable has been set to 1, users must authenticate themselves to the Perforce service before running the p4 users command.

 To add or edit information about a particular user p4 user To edit information about the current client workspace p4 client

-Verify that the Perforce versioning service's archives are intact.
+Verify that the Helix Server archives are intact.

-If p4 verify returns errors, contact Perforce technical support.
+If p4 verify returns errors, contact Perforce Technical Support.